 Transfer learning The method of using weights optimised on a third party task to initialise a model (pre-training or transfer learning) has indeed proven its effectiveness, especially when dealing with small datasets.
-For instance, the third party task can be a SSL paradigm such as training an AE on data similar to that of the target task [15, 203].
+The third party task can be for instance a SSL paradigm such as training an AE on data similar to that of the target task [13, 190].
 On the other hand, it can also be a a totally unrelated task.
-Indeed, fine-tuning from models trained on AudioSet [92] or even ImageNet [46] was shown to be relevant for bioacoustics event detection [12, 230, 203].
+Indeed, fine-tuning from models trained on AudioSet [85] or even ImageNet [43] was shown to be relevant for bioacoustics event detection [10, 216, 190].
 The assumption here is that early feature extraction are quite generic, and that knowledge gained from very large datasets are useful for other tasks.